Nitrokey/nitrokey-documentation/nitropc/ubuntu/index.rst

    account.
 After that you should have successfully booted the system and could already use it normally.

-2. Change the passphrase for disk encryption by opening a terminal and excute:
+2. Change the passphrase for disk encryption by opening a terminal and execute:

 .. code-block:: bash